mkdokken/ShellSort/README.md

 When building the code, I have always used the -O3 optimization flag.
-I have built and run it on MacOs using the default c compiler in Xcode, and I have built and run it on windows using the default c compiler in codeblocks.
+I have built and run it on MacOs using the default c compiler in Xcode, and I have built and run it on Windows using the default c compiler in Codeblocks.